Modernising with IBM Power Systems

 We saw this with centralised computing, then distributed systems and back to centralised with public cloud, VDI, etc. With edge computing, traditional on-premises computing and public cloud – we have the hybrid world we live in (and realistically will be for some time).

-The presentation involved a demo of a core banking application running on an LPAR consisting of a DB2 database and a front-end application (see below video).
+A recent presentation co-hosted by CSI and Red Hat involved a demo of a core banking application running on an LPAR consisting of a Db2 database and a front-end application (see below video).
 Although the application has rock-solid uptime, its interface and functionality were pretty basic and didn’t allow the business to develop in the ways it wanted to.

 What should the business do?
 They are happy with platform performance, uptime, and scalability, the issue is that it isn’t agile enough… or so you would think!